 Current Road Conditions in North Dakota and ManitobaDUNSEITH WEATHER

 We have special pages showing all current road reports for the state of North Dakota and the province of Manitoba.
 These pages show weather problems, such as roadway snow or ice, lane closures, accidents, construction, road restrictions, and roadwork around the border crossing.

 International Peace Garden Border Crossing Travel Tips

-- Here is a handy link to hotels near Dunseith ND and here is another link to hotels nearest Boissevain Manitoba in Canada.
+- Here is a handy link to North Dakota hotels nearest Peace Garden and here is another link to hotels in Brandon Manitoba near the Peace Garden port.

-This is the nearest webcam to the the U.S. and Canadian ports of entry.
+This is the nearest traffic cam to the the U.S. and Canadian ports of entry.
 You will likely need to refresh your browser to see a current webcam image.

 Peace Garden Ports of Entry Location and Traffic Map

 To view Current Traffic Conditions at this border crossing, select “View Larger Map” and turn on the traffic layer.